 Ready to see some of South Africa’s famous wildlife?
 There’s no better place than in Kruger National Park, which houses more species of large mammals than any other African reserve.
 On the way, we’ll stop at Jane Goodall’s Chimp Eden, the only chimpanzee sanctuary in South Africa.
 Once in Kruger, we’ll set up camp near the Crocodile River, an area from which it’s not unusual to spot prides of lions, giraffes, and rhinos.
 The entire next day will be spent on a safari through the park, so keep your eyes peeled for all Big Five: lion, leopard, rhinoceros, elephant, and Cape buffalo.
 But that’s not all the wildlife that lives in Kruger.
 You may also see different species of antelope, the African wild dog, giraffes, hippos, and mongoose.

-Whitewater raft the Sabie River and interact with elephants
+Day 6: Whitewater raft the Sabie River and Bike Marloth Park

-Our next activity will lead us to Hazyview, where we’ll spend a morning introducing ourselves to African elephants.
-In this town’s sanctuary, you’ll be able to actually interact with and feed these gentle giants.
-You’ll tour the stables where they sleep and learn more about the largest mammal walking on Earth.
+Our next activity will lead us to Marloth Park, another wildlife sanctuary home to dozens of animal species found only in South Africa!
+We will spend the morning biking and learning more about the land and animals that exist there.
 In the afternoon, we’ll kick it up a notch with a trip down class III rapids on the Sabie River!

-Back in South Africa, we’ll spend two days in Hluhluwe–Imfolozi Park, the oldest nature reserve in the country.
+We’ll spend the next few days in St. Lucia, our first real glimpse at the South African Ocean!
+While here we will explore Hluhluwe–Imfolozi Park, the oldest nature reserve in the country.
 Known for its wildlife protection efforts, it’s likely we’ll see more of the Big Five here, especially the white rhino.
 You may also pass by the jackal, common warthog, baboon, and kudu.
-On the second day, we’ll spend some time in the Emdoneni Cheetah Project, a rehabilitation center for cheetahs, serval cats, African wildcats and, caracal (lynx).
+While here, we will learn about the specific Rhino conservation efforts through darting and dehorning and the impact this has had on population growth.
+The group will get up and personal with Rhino horns and depending on rehabilitation, perhaps even in the Rhino itself!
+On the second day, we’ll spend some time in the Emdoneni Cheetah Project, a rehabilitation center for cheetahs, serval cats, African wildcats, and, caracal (lynx).
 Not only will we learn more about the conservation of big cats, but we’ll get up close and personal with a few of their residents!
+While in St. Lucia we will enjoy some time at the beach, and an evening sunset cruise along the river.

-Our last full day in this beautiful country will be spent surfing and sea kayaking in Durban.
+Our last full days in this beautiful country will be spent surfing and SUP Boarding in Durban.
 This sleepy coastal village is South Africa’s best-kept secret for surfing, great for beginners and experts alike.
-That afternoon, we’ll embark on a tour of the bay by sea kayak.
+We’ll embark on a tour of the bay by Stand Up Paddle Boarding.
 We’ll glide through the calm waters of the Indian Ocean, above dolphins, exotic fish, and limestone reefs.

 Dates and Prices